ashenafiDL/AirBnB_clone/README.md

 This is the first part of the ALX's AirBnB clone project.

-In this project we built the console - a command interpreter to manage the AirBnB objects.
+In this project we built the console
+- a command interpreter to manage the AirBnB objects.

-The command interpreter will be able to do the following things:-
+The command interpreter will be able to do the following things: -

 - Create a new object (ex: a new User or a new Place)
 - Retrieve an object from a file, a database etc…